-Strong applicants are discerning, but not all looking for the same things.
+Strong applicants are discerning, but not all are looking for the same things.
 So, it is worthwhile to define your company’s unique Employer Value Proposition.
-In other words, take time to consider and define why applicants choose to work for your company and why employees choose to stay with your organization.
+In other words, take time to consider and determine why applicants choose to work for your company and why employees choose to stay with your organization.
 Ultimately, your best candidates are those that are both qualified and value the compensation and ‘soft benefits’ that your organization extends to its employees.

 Retaining top talent

 When employees believe they are underpaid in comparison to their peers, it can cause them to disengage and seek employment elsewhere.
 While paying fairly in comparison, the local job market is a consideration for the recruiting process, and internal equity is crucial to retaining employees.
 Salary increases, job transfers, minimum wage adjustments, and new hires are good times to verify internal equity has been maintained—ensuring your top talent isn’t abandoning ship due to poorly executed pay practices.